 These consist of the much weathered walls forming a rectangle which now rises barely a metre above the surrounding ground level.
 They are surrounded by a ditch now largely filled-in and 0.75 metre deep at its lowest, with the whole complex (on the outside) measuring about 40 metres x 43 metres.
 A drain leads from the eastern side towards the Ngezi River.
 The ditch appears to be a later addition as the original photos taken in October 1890, and shown below by Ellerton-Fry, show no ditch although the walls are intact.

 In the early 1960’s a few pieces of hut dhaka with the imprint of poles was visible, but on our visit in 2016, I could find no traces left of hut remains, although it is possible that some of the trees now growing in the fort come from the poles that were used and have taken root.

-A faint track leads south east from the fort 850 metres towards the Ngezi River which was the nearest water available and would have been used daily by a water cart.
+A faint track leads south east from the fort 850 metres towards the Ngezi River which is the nearest available water and would have been used daily by a water cart.
 The Ngezi River has a much eroded ford and the track continues east.
 Another track leads northwest from the fort to a small spruit.

-Malaria was rife and when D Troop of the BSAP arrived in November 1890 during the rains, there were eighty men down with malaria overcrowding the pole and dhaka huts.
+Malaria was rife at the site and when D Troop of the BSAP arrived in November 1890 during the rains, there were eighty men down with malaria overcrowding the pole and dhaka huts.

 Reconstruction of Fort Charter